 Depreciation of fixed assets (other than certain assets within the intangible fixed asset regime, see below) is not allowable as a deduction from any source of income.
 However, traders, and most non-traders, are instead allowed specified rates of annual deduction in respect of specified classes of assets, together referred to as 'capital allowances', that are deducted in calculating trading income for traders and (broadly) against income derived from the use of the fixed assets for non-traders.

 Capital allowances for machinery and equipment can be disclaimed in whole or in part, thereby deferring allowances.

 In the period of expenditure, capital allowances are available, generally at 18% of the cost of machinery and equipment acquired for use in a trade or property rental business; thereafter, capital allowances are taken generally at 18% per annum on the reducing-balance basis.
 With some exceptions, the rate of capital allowances for machinery and equipment with an expected useful life when new of at least 25 years is 6% (8% prior to 1 April 2019).
-This 6% writing down allowance on ‘special rate expenditure’ also applies to certain integral features in buildings (e.g. heating and ventilation), thermal insulation, and expenditure incurred after 1 April 2018 on cars with carbon dioxide emissions that exceed 110 grams per kilometre driven.
+This 6% writing down allowance on ‘special rate expenditure’ also applies to expenditure on certain integral features in buildings (e.g. heating and ventilation), thermal insulation, and expenditure incurred after 1 April 2018 on cars with carbon dioxide emissions that exceed 110 grams per kilometre driven.

 All businesses, regardless of size, can claim an annual investment allowance of 100% on the first GBP 1 million per year of most qualifying expenditure.
 This is restricted to a single allowance for groups of companies or associated businesses.
 To stimulate business investment, the Finance (No.3) Bill 2018 increased the annual investment allowance to GBP 1 million (from GBP 200,000) for a two year period from 1 January 2019.

 Capital allowances are given on cars at rates dependent on emission levels.